Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 The final step is to deploy Cilium to our AKS cluster.
 We'll accomplish this using a Helm release, which provides a streamlined way to install and manage applications on Kubernetes.
 For detailed configuration options, consult the Cilium documentation or the Cilium package documentation<sup>[7](#sources)</sup>.

-> :warning: **Warning:** As stated in the Cilium documentation, make sure that you set a cluster pool IPAM pod cidr that does not overlap with the service CIDR of the AKS through the `ipam.operator.clusterPoolIPv4PodCIDRList` option.
+> :warning: **Warning:** As stated in the Cilium documentation, make sure that you set a cluster pool IPAM pod CIDR that does not overlap with the service CIDR of the AKS through the `ipam.operator.clusterPoolIPv4PodCIDRList` option.

 ```terraform
 resource "helm_release" "cilium" {